zynniax/sascode/README.md

-# sascode
-Short for Sasuke Code, sascode is an engineering blog created by Zinnia.
+Short for Sasuke Code, sascode is an engineering blog created by Zinnia, the purpose of the website display is to learn the fundamentals of the html and css languages, with the theme of the character sasuke with bloody sharingan eyes from the anime naruto shippuden.